Coccolithophore 'Coccolithus' EarringsRegular price €61.00 Save €-61.00

 The Coccolithus earrings are based on the complicated structures of coccolithophores, specifically Coccolithus pelagicus.
 The shell of this unicellular phytoplankton is composed of interlocking plates, called coccoliths, composed of calcium carbonate.
 Occasionally, huge increases in coccolithophore populations, called 'coccolithophore blooms' are evident as massive patches of turquoise color in the ocean.
 Although blooms appear to be happening more frequently with global warming, the carbon fixation by coccolithophores could potentially reduce carbon dioxide concentration in the atmosphere and therefore counteract the effects of global warming.

-The earrings are 3D printed in solid sterling silver, bronze or brass and finished with nickel-free sterling silver, gold-plated silver or rose gold-plated silver hooks to match.
+The earrings are 3D printed in lightly polished solid sterling silver or bronze and finished with nickel-free sterling silver, gold-plated silver or rose gold-plated silver hooks to match.